Chapter Two: Baby Horse

 Outside of Dan’s window were a few, low Evergreen Rhododendron bushes and one Bird-Cherry tree that Dan felt like talking to every now and then.
 It looked almost human because it was boney and shaped like an anthropoid.
 If you squint hard enough you could almost make out the figure of someone approaching the window.

 Routinely, Tora or Chernobog would call out things along the lines of, ‘Stay inside and keep the radio running on the porch’ before shutting the door and not returning for hours at a time, sometimes with groceries, sometimes with packages or letters, sometimes with pills, and sometimes, if you’re lucky, elderflower syrup.
-Every time one of them left, Dan couldn’t help but wonder if they were ambling past his possible family in the city without knowing it.
+Every time one of them left, Dan couldn’t help but wonder if they were ambling past her possible family in the city without knowing it.

 Everything was so easily heard through the thin walls that it became hard to talk to yourself.
-He sort of felt like a machine, a broken one, plugged into the wall that people would come in periodically to try and fix.
+She sort of felt like a machine, a broken one, plugged into the wall that people would come in periodically to try and fix.

 The room itself was laden with books and newspapers from the 1910s and early 40s.
 It had a quartermaster’s desk in which there were some discarded feathered pens and ink jars that looked like they had been pushed off the side of the desk a few times due to the deep-set stains on the floor, and a 1910’s gustavian style vitrine that had a few kitsch ceramic animals stored.
 Dan was staying in the rarely used, sanctum-like office of the house, but it felt more like a linen closet.

 Ximena talked a lot.
 Ximena would probably talk to the pictures on the walls if she thought they were listening.
 She would sit on either the bed or the banquette-looking cabriolet across the room from Dan.
-Dan never truly listened to what she had to say, for he had no interest in Ximena’s home near the Canadian grain mills or how loud the USSR was.
-The only time when they could ever truly communicate was over phone books given to Dan to read and find his parent’s phone numbers.
+Dan never truly listened to what she had to say, for she had no interest in Ximena’s home near the Canadian grain mills or how loud the USSR was.
+The only time when they could ever truly communicate was over phone books given to Dan to read and find her parent’s phone numbers.

 Sometimes Ximena would bring paper and charcoal and would draw.
 She would also leave her mohair fabric bears and plush farm animals stuffed with wood shavings in a basket by the door.
-Dan began to question how old Ximena thought he was.
-Dan didn’t look all that younger or older than Ximena.
-His voice was male-oriented but that of a shrew, but still, it wasn’t a child’s voice.
+Dan began to question how old Ximena thought she was.
+Dan didn’t look all that younger or older than Ximena. her voice was male-oriented but that of a shrew, but still, it wasn’t a child’s voice.

 “Dan?”, someone said from the hallway, followed by the sounds of shuffling slippers, “Dan are you in there?”